When you turn your computer on and you get the error No Boot Device found, it might be confusing.

 Removable devices causing no boot device found

 Press enter or CTR + ALT + Delete to continue to reboot.
-Your computer should be able boot from the C drive with your operating system, be it windows 10 or windows 8.
+Your computer should be able to boot from the C drive with your operating system, be it windows 10 or windows 11.

 Fix No boot device found using Boot order

-If there is no disc, the disc that’s in the cd rom doesn’t have the windows operating system its improperly configured then you get the error.
+If there is no disc or the disc that’s in the cd or thumb drive doesn’t have the windows operating system it’s improperly configured then you get the error.
 You will be prompted to press any key to continue then your computer will restart again.

 USB Flash drive No Boot device found